raghavamukkamala/raghavamukkamala.github.io/_pages/about.md

   - /about.html
 ---

 Raghava Mukkamala is an associate professor at the Department of Digitalization, Copenhagen Business School.
 He is also the Study Line Coordinator for the new Masters  Programme in Data Science ([Cand.merc.
-(IT) – Data Science](https://www.cbs.dk/uddannelse/kandidat/msc-in-business-administration-and-information-systems/msc-in-business-administration-and-information-systems-data-science)).
+(IT) – Data Science](https://www.cbs.dk/uddannelse/kandidat/msc-in-business-administration-and-information-systems/msc-in-business-administration-and-information-systems-data-science){:target="_blank" rel="noopener"}).

 Raghava’s current research focus is on the interdisciplinary approach to big data analytics.
 Combining formal/mathematical modeling approaches with data/text mining techniques and machine learning methodologies, his current research program seeks to develop new algorithms and techniques for big data analytics such as Social Set Analytics.